 The low-FODMAP diet is another scientifically based diet with similar principles.
 FODMAP stands for “fermentable oligo-, di-, mono-saccharides and polyols” which are short-chain carbs that are resistant to digestion.
 This diet was developed for people with irritable bowel syndrome, and while there isn't good data to support its used for people with migraine, the abdominal symptoms of migraine are often misdiagnosed as IBS.
 So if you do have a lot of gut symptoms, you may wish to try it.

 Some people also find benefits from going sugar-free, gluten-free or vegetarian.
 There are a lot of diets around, but as always, be wary of anyone calling their diet a 'cure' or a 'miracle'... they're only after your money.

 Generally, eating a balanced diet and staying hydrated is important when living with migraine.
 Aim for at least eight glasses of water per day, and make sure you look after your gut health by eating at least two serves of fruit and five serves of vegetables a day.

 Not eating enough food or missing meals is one of the most significant dietary triggers.
 Try eating more smaller meals a day rather than three large meals – and don’t forget to have healthy snacks between meals.
-For this reason, Keto and fasting diets are not recommended for people with migraine.
 It is important to schedule regular meals during the day, ensuring your blood sugar levels do not decrease significantly - hypoglycemia (low blood sugar) has been linked to migraine attacks.

 For more information on migraine and food triggers, click here.